 The book begins with a young striped hyena named Pinduli waking up one warm afternoon.
 She decides to go explore the local water-hole by herself.
 While at the waterhole, Pinduli ends up bullied for her appearance (an African painted dog mocks her large ears, a lion comments on her mane when she erects it in a threat display, and a Grevy's zebra calls her stripes unpleasantly hazy).
-Suddenly self-conscious, Pinduli decides to pin her ears back, slick down her mane by soaking in the waterhole, and cover herself in dust to hide her stripes and fringe.
+Suddenly self-conscious, Pinduli decides to pin her ears back, slick down her mane by soaking in the waterhole, and cover herself in dust to hide her stripes.
 The other animals mistake her for a ghost.
 Pinduli, using her ghostly appearance to her advantage, learns that the animals were previously bullied themselves, and took out their anger on her, so she makes the animals give her offerings and tells them to make amends with their bullies.
-Afterwards, Pinduli returns home with food for her and her mother.
+Afterward, Pinduli returns home with food for her and her mother.

 Pinduli contains examples of:

 - And Knowing Is Half the Battle: The last four pages contain facts about the hyena family, and the other animals featured in the story.

-- Animal Religion: At the very least, animals know what ghosts are.
-The animals also make reference to "the Great Spirit".
+- Animal Religion: At the very least, the animals know what ghosts are.
+They also refer to "the Great Spirit".

 - The Bully:

-- The dogs tease Pinduli for her big ears, the lion for her fringe, and the zebra for her stripes.
+- The painted dogs tease Pinduli for her big ears, the lion for her prickly-looking mane, and the zebra for her stripes.

 - As it turns out, the animals were teased for their looks in the past.
-Dog was called "Butterfly Head" by a Fennec Fox, Lion's mane was called mangy by a vulture, and Zebra was told by an owl that her stripes were garish.
+Dog was called "Butterfly Head" by a fennec fox, Lion was called mangy by a vulture, and Zebra was told by an owl that her stripes were garish.

 - Carnivore Confusion: Averted.
-No one is depicted eating each other, however Pinduli clearly sees Lion as a threat and the ending pages depict a brown hyena stealing an ostrich egg.
+No one is depicted eating each other, but Pinduli clearly sees Lion as a threat and the ending pages depict a brown hyena stealing an ostrich egg.

 - A Dog Named "Dog": With the exception of Pinduli, the animals are referred to by their species names.

-- Free-Range Children: Mama Hyena tells Pinduli to stay close by, however she does end up trotting a far sum away.
+- Free-Range Children: Mama Hyena tells Pinduli to stay close by, though she does end up trotting a long way away.

-- Freudian Excuse: The animals are bullies because they were once bullied too.
+- Freudian Excuse: The animals tease Pinduli because they were once bullied themselves.

-- Seldom-Seen Species: A serval, Marabou vulture, adder, African eagle owl, and African wild dog (also known as the painted dog or painted wolf) appear as characters.
-The book also contains scraggly-maned Tsavo lions, rather than the more common full-maned ones.
-The "Meet the Hyena Family" page depicts striped hyenas, brown hyenas, and aardwolves.
+- A serval, marabou stork, puff adder, spotted eagle-owl, and African wild dog (also known as the painted dog or painted wolf) appear as characters.
+The book also contains a scraggly-maned Tsavo lion, rather than the more common full-maned ones found elsewhere in Africa.

 - Unnamed Parent: Pinduli's mother is just called "Mama Hyena" or "Mama".